-The Arctic and Arctic ConditionsBefore listing the animals that live in the arctic and their various adaptations we list here some facts about where the artic is and the conditions that exist there.
+The Arctic and Arctic ConditionsBefore listing the animals that live in the arctic and their various adaptations we list here some facts about where the arctic is and the conditions that exist there.

 - The Arctic is located around the North Pole and is generally divided into two zones; the High Arctic Zone which is closest to the North Pole and the Low Arctic Zone a little further south.
 Northern regions of North America, Europe, and Asia are in the arctic.

+- The High Arctic Zone is extremely cold, the average temperature in January and February is -34 degrees Celsius (-29 degrees Fahrenheit) and can fall well below that.
 This freezing cold climate supports very little animal or plant life.
 The Low Arctic Zone is slightly warmer than the High Arctic Zone and supports more life.

-Artic air is very dry; an interesting fact is that in some areas of the arctic the air is as dry as the air in the Sahara desert.
+- Arctic air is very dry; an interesting fact is that in some areas of the arctic the air is as dry as the air in the Sahara desert.

 Arctic Animal Adaptation Facts